 - A meta-version of Awesome for Robert Duvall, for his delivery of the "I love the smell of napalm in the morning" monologue.
 Actors kill to get dialogue like that.

-- They also win Oscars for it.
+- They also get Oscar nominations for it.

 - Alternatively you could look at Marlon Brando's presence in the film under the same light.
 Very few actors could overshadow every other scene in a movie with approximately 10 or so minutes of screen time.
 In a way Kurtz and Brando were exactly the same, big characters that cast a shadow over the story but only actually show up at the very end.